spabolu/mongodb-hack/README.md

 # Reddit Community Notes – AI-powered Truth Checker

 This project improves Reddit with an AI-powered "Truth Checker" that runs directly in the browser.
-It is inspired by X/Twitter's Community Notes feature and the rise of misinformation on forums like Reddit.
+It is inspired by X/Twitter's "Community Notes" feature and serves as a solution to the rise of misinformation on public forums like Reddit.

 It consists of three main pieces: